daybrush/moveable/README.md

 ## 📦 Packages
-* [**react-moveable**](https://github.com/daybrush/moveable/blob/master/packages/react-moveable): A React Component that create Moveable, Draggable, Resizable, Rotatable.
+* [**react-moveable**](https://github.com/daybrush/moveable/blob/master/packages/react-moveable): A React Component that create Moveable, Draggable, Resizable, Scalable, Rotatable.

 ## ⭐️ Show Your Support
 Please give a ⭐️ if this project helped you!